 The author is often brought in to investigate such cases, usually after months or years have passed since the bites and/or skin lesions commenced.
 Sometimes the sufferer has been informed by physicians and others in authority that their problem is purely psychological.
 In other cases they have concluded, have been told by trusted acquaintances, or have found what appears to be authoritative information on the Internet that their suffering is caused by new classes of organisms that scientists don’t yet know about.

 Sadly, many of these sufferings could have been brought to a halt early on, had the sufferer and the sufferer’s advisors understood the underlying cause or causes involved.
 Some, however, are not amenable to the simple resolutions that surround the identification and eradication of limited, specific causes.
-Multiple causations that interact to present a present a confusing picture are often involved.
-In a few of these cases, the direct cause actually is one or more live biological organisms that previous investigations overlooked.
-In others, though live biological organisms are involved indirectly, it is the remnants they leave behind after dying, rather than the live organisms themselves, that become problematic.
+Multiple causations that interact to present a confusing picture are often involved.
+In a few of these cases, the cause actually is one or more live biological organisms that previous investigations overlooked.
+In others, though live biological organisms are implicated, it is not they but the remnants they leave behind after molting or dying, that become problematic.
 In yet other cases, even though live or remnants of dead organisms may have been involved at the onset, those causes had been resolved earlier, but the continuation of the sufferer’s problems results strictly from the remedies the sufferer or his/her advisors employ in a misguided campaign to bring the bites and lesions to a halt.

 Delusory Parasitosis (DP) and Ekbom Syndrome (ES)…